-(b) Provide forecast winds aloft for the flight, using degrees of the compass, and temperatures.
+(b) Provide the forecast wind in knots and degrees referenced to true north, and provide temperatures in degrees Fahrenheit.
 Interpolate wind directions and speeds between levels and stations as necessary.

 Forecast winds aloft temperatures may be omitted if, in the briefer's assessment, they do not have an impact on the safety of the flight.